T-Flet/GPy-ABCD/README.rst

 returning the best fitting models using them and generating simple text interpretations of the fits based on the functional shapes of the final composed covariance kernels and parameter values.

-The key pillars of this project's ABCD system implementation structure are the following:
+The core components of this project's ABCD implementation are the following:

 - :code:`Kernels.baseKernels` contains the "mathematical" base kernels (i.e. GPy kernel objects) for the whole machinery

   - Some of the base kernels are simply wrapped GPy-provided kernels (White-Noise, Constant and Squared-Exponential)
   - The others are either not present in GPy's default arsenal or are improved versions of ones which are (Linear which can identify polynomial roots and purely-Periodic standard-periodic kernel)
   - It contains sigmoidal kernels (both base sigmoids and indicator-like ones, i.e. sigmoidal hat/well) which are not used directly in the symbolic expressions but are substituted in by change-type kernels
   - It contains change-point and change-window kernels which use the aforementioned sigmoidals
 - :code:`KernelExpression` contains the "symbolic" kernel classes constituting the nodes with which to build complex kernel expressions in the form of trees

   - The non-abstract kernel expression classes are :code:`SumKE`, :code:`ProductKE` and :code:`ChangeKE`
   - :code:`SumKE` and :code:`ProductKE` are direct subclasses of the abstract class `SumOrProductKE` and only really differ in how they self-simplify and distribute over the other
   - :code:`ChangeKE` could be split into separate change-point and change-window classes, but a single argument difference allows full method overlap
   - :code:`SumOrProductKE` and :code:`ChangeKE` are direct subclasses of the abstract base class :code:`KernelExpression`
 - The above kernel expression classes have a wide variety of methods providing the following general functionality in order to make the rest of the project light of ad-hoc functions:

   - They self-simplify when modified through the appropriate methods (they are symbolic expressions after all)
   - They can produce GPy kernel objects
   - They can line-up with and absorb fit model parameters from a matching GPy object
   - They can rearrange to a sum-of-products form
   - They can generate text interpretations of their sum-of-products form
 - :code:`KernelExpansion.grammar` contains the various production rules and default starting kernel lists used in model space exploration
 - :code:`Models.modelSearch` contains the system front-end elements:

   - The :code:`GPModel` class, which is where the GPy kernels/models interact with the symbolic kernel expressions
   - The aforementioned functions to fit lists of models :code:`fit_mods_not_parallel` and :code:`fit_mods_parallel_processes`
   - The :code:`explore_model_space` function, which is the point of it all
   - The :code:`model_search_rounds` function, which is used by the above but also meant to continue searching by building on past exploration results

-Note: a :code:`config.py` file is present, and it contains a few global-behaviour-altering flags;
+Note: a :code:`config.py` file is present, and it contains a few global-behaviour-altering flags (e.g. enabling/disabling the Squared-Exponential kernel)
-these may become more easily accessible in future versions (e.g. as additional optional arguments to :code:`model_search_rounds`)

 Further Notes